JunshengZhu666/Knowledge-Graph-Question-Answering/README.md

 1, An dictionary tagger used to tag the research papers as the BIO(bigin - in - out) tagging format with domain dictionary entity.
 This component speed up the corpus preperation process.

-2, An named entity recognition model using Bi-LSTM neural network.
+2, A named entity recognition model using Bi-LSTM neural network.

 3, A relation extraction model using BERT.